 Our music curriculum aims to provide all pupils with a high quality music education which engages and inspires children to develop a life-long love of music, increases their self-confidence, creativity, and imagination, and provides opportunities for individual self-expression and a sense of personal achievement.
 We do this by setting tasks that are open-ended and can have a variety of responses.
 We offer opportunities for children to develop their talents in all aspects of music including composition, singing and appreciation.
 Our vision is that children will develop an ability to listen to, and appreciate a wide variety of music, including different styles, periods and cultures and that they will have opportunities to explore and express, in articulate ways, ideas and feelings about music.
 Through the variety of enrichment opportunities provided, we hope that we will enable all children to have access to music and to develop an enjoyment of music, which will always be part of their lives.
 These activities include (amongst others) taking part in the Sing Together project at King George’s Hall, the KS1 Nativity, the KS2 end of year play which is often described as ‘showstopping’, the Community Carol Concert which takes place in church, and the biannual KS2 visit to see the Hallé Orchestra.
 Throughout school, children will explore a range of musical elements, for example: pitch, duraction, dynamics, tempo, timbre, texture, structure and appropriate musical notations.
 We encourage active involvement in creating and developing musical ideas using voices and instruments – both tuned and un-tuned and develop a sense of group identity and togetherness through composing, rehearsing and performing music with others, to an audience.
 Singing lies at the heart of good music teaching and joining together during collective worships is an important part of school life and emphasises to the children how the teaching of music is ‘Rooted in God’.

-Years 2, 4, 5 and 6 are currently taught by Broughton Music Academy.
+Years 2, 4, 5 and 6 are currently taught by Broughton Music Academy (apart from Autumn 2, when Year 5 go to Broughton High School for Musical Tuitiona and Year 1 are taught by BMA).
 Tuition rotates between samba, recorders and glockenspiels.
 All the intertwined musical elements are taught through this.
-Years 1 and 3 are taught by the teacher using the Charanga Music Scheme and also the Sing Together programme.
-More details of music provision at Barton St Lawrence can be found by viewing the files at the bottom of the page (including coverage specifically for the Year 2020 - 2021 as this changed due to Covid).
+Years 1 and 3 are taught by the class teacher using the Charanga Music Scheme and also the Sing Together programme.
+More details of music provision at Barton St Lawrence can be found by viewing the files at the bottom of the page.

 EXTRA CURRICULAR ACTIVITIES